NeutronSun/SanseverinoInsaneChatOutPlayed/README.md

 ### This is not just a simple Client to Client through Server but...
 IS CLIENT TO CLIENT THROUGH SERVER CRYPTED BY RSA.
 ### Everytime the server accepts a connection with a client it provides to generate the public and the private keys and send them to the client.
 The server saves only the public client's key.
 ### The user has to login and in case he doesn't have an account he can create it (email, useraname, password) and the data will be saved in a file.txt.
 Once he has logged in he will find four option:
--private chat --> select user to talk with --> chat and have fun.
+- private chat --> select user to talk with --> chat and have fun.
--public chat --> chat and have fun with everyone.
+- public chat --> chat and have fun with everyone.
--change settings --> change username/change password/change email.
+- change settings --> change username/change password/change email.
--quit --> what you expect it does, create a blackhole?
+- quit --> what you expect it does, create a blackhole?